varabyte/kobweb-templates/site/empty/README.md

 kobweb run --env prod
 ```

-If you want to run this command in the Cloud provider of your choice, consider disabling
-interactive mode since that will remove ANSI requirements, and nobody is sitting around
+If you want to run this command in the Cloud provider of your choice, consider disabling interactive mode since nobody
-watching the console in that case anyway.
+is sitting around watching the console in that case anyway.
 To do that, use:

 ```bash
 kobweb run --env prod --mode dumb